chen-ziwen/tlm/README_EN.md

   Set the application ID and key of Baidu Translation Platform

+$ tlm get-trl baidu -s

+  View the app ID and key of Baidu Translate platform

+$ tlm use youdao

+  Use Youdao translation platform for translation

 $ tlm ls

   View the list of translation platforms and the currently selected platform